rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

-There are a large number of issues or factors which are difficult to model when reasoning strategically about the focuses of the community (at least without spending much more time).
+There are a large number of issues or factors which are difficult to model when reasoning strategically about the focuses of the community (at least without spending much more time on analysis).
 It's somewhat difficult for me to model how aligned individuals working in technical AI safety are distributed.
 So maybe claiming there should be less focus on a specific topic is basically irrelevant because individuals working on this topic care about something other than existential risk or have very different empirical views.
 Similarly, I don't have a good model of how much effort is going into various topics or the difficultly of various topics.
 Perhaps loads of people are spending lots of time working on interpretability work, but there doesn't appear to be much work here merely because the topic is so challenging.
 I also don't have a good model of the skills of aligned individuals.
 It's possible that shifting focuses in the way I recommend would result in people working in domains for which they have less skill or aptitude which could make shifting net harmful.
 As such, individuals, teams, and organizations should take their comparative advantage into account: increased comparative advantage in the current topic should push against changing focuses.
-Despite all of these issues, I still think this analysis is worthwhile.
-If this proves to be decently helpful, I might spend more time doing a more detailed analysis later.
+Despite all of these issues, I still think this analysis has a chance of being worthwhile.
+If it actually does prove to be decently helpful, I might spend more time doing a more detailed analysis later.

 As stated earlier, the community is spending too little time working on the hard problem of AI cognition.
 This includes instilling deontological